+\item \cbr{ {\em Resolution phase:} nodes attempt to make a decision on the majority value.
+The resolution phase is implemented by invoking Algorithm {\sf Decision-Check}$(e_i)$ (Algorithm \ref{alg:decision-check}).} Node $u$ checks in the first $\psi$ exchanges of its second resolution subphase the number of times that it observes the values $A$ and $B$ in other nodes during the exchanges (a form of sampling values of other nodes).
+These numbers are recorded in local variables $probe_u^A$ and $probe_u^B$ (see Algorithm \ref{alg:decision-check}).
+If $probe_u^A \geq\sigma_2$ while $probe_u^B \leq \sigma_1$, then node $u$ decides $A$.
+If $probe_u^B \geq\sigma_2$ while $probe_u^A \leq \sigma_1$ then node $u$ decides $B$.
+Otherwise, no decision is made.
+The decision is recorded in the local variable $decision_u$ that gets a value in $\{A,B\}$.
+In the analysis we give the precise expressions for $\psi$, $\sigma_1$, and $\sigma_2$. \cbr{If a decision is made then it is for the majority value.} \end{itemize}

-Initially a node starts in the cancellation phase.
-The actual order of phase execution is first cancellation, then termination, followed by duplication.
-A node starts in the cancellation phase and it actually repeats the cancellation phase $\gamma$ times (constant $\gamma$ is determined in the analysis of Theorem~\ref{theorem:algo1}).
-Then it continues to the termination phase once, and finally to the duplication phase also once.
+\cbr{The actual order of phase execution is first cancellation, then resolution, followed by duplication.} A node starts in the cancellation phase and it actually repeats the cancellation phase a constant $\gamma = \Theta(1)$ consecutive times before proceeding to a different phase kind.
+Then it continues to the resolution phase once, and finally to the duplication phase also once.
 This cycle repeats $O(\log n)$ times where each cycle involves $\gamma + 2 = \Theta(1)$ phases.
-The termination decision can be made during any of the cycles, in which case node $u$ the final decision value appears in $value_u$.
+The majority decision can be made during any of the cycles.
+The final decision value for $u$ appears in $decision_u$.

-There is an unlikely (with low probability) scenario that some node $u$ does not reach a decision (no termination).
-In that case, the $phases_u$ variable reaches an upper threshold value $PhasesLimit = \Theta(\log n)$, for an appropriate choice of constant factor in the asymptotic formula.
-A local variable $fail_u$ is set to true to indicate that the node has failed to reach decision.
-In this case, the node $u$ will abort from taking further actions that modify its state in future steps.
-Any node that will interact with the failed node $u$ will also become failed as well.
-This is the case where the algorithm has failed to converge to a decision.
+There is an unlikely (with low probability) scenario that some node $u$ does not reach a decision.
+In that case, the $phase_u$ variable \cbr{exceeds} an upper threshold value $maxPhases = \Theta(\log n)$, for an appropriate choice of constant factor in the asymptotic formula as determined in the analysis, while $decision_u = \bot$.
+The bound of $maxPhases$ prevents the variable $phase_u$ from increasing \cbr{indefinitely}.